dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-07-06-swing_states.md

 1. each serious Democratic candidate's polling average in each swing state and
 2. a weighted average of those polls

-Serious Democratic candidates are defined as Biden, Warren, Sanders, and Harris.
+Serious Democratic candidates are defined as **Biden**, **Warren**, **Sanders**, and **Harris** (each are polling over 10% on average in the primary polls).
 Swing states are defined as IA, TX, OH, GA, NC, AZ, FL, WI, PA, MI, NH, MN, NV, ME, CO, VA, and NM.
-Here is the current (as of this writing) polling average for each candidate within each state:
+Here is the current (as of this writing) polling average for each candidate within each state in a head-to-head matchup with Donald Trump:

 <table border="1" class="table">  <thead>    <tr style="text-align: right;">      <th>state</th>      <th>eVotes</th>      <th>popvoteDem16</th>      <th>Biden</th>      <th>Warren</th>      <th>Sanders</th>      <th>Harris</th>    </tr>    </thead>
 <tbody>